borgo-lang/borgo/playground/examples.md

 }
 ```

-## Sum types and pattern matching
+## Union types and pattern matching

-Sum types (enums) work pretty much like in Rust.
+Union types work pretty much like in Rust.

 Pattern matches must be exhaustive, meaning the compiler will return an error
 when a case is missing (try removing any case statement from the example and see